radianceteam/everscale-client-php-ext/install.md

 #### Linux/Mac

-There's no pre-built binaries for these platform.
+There's no pre-built binaries for these platforms.
 You will need to install extension by building it from sources, as described in [Development notes](development.md#linuxmac).

 ## Troubleshooting